 - Join a social club/sorority/organization for women.

 I have always wanted to be a part of a strong, close-knit group of women who are brought together by a common thread.
 Art and music?
 Political Activism?
 Creative Writing?
-The thought of being part of such a group brings to mind feelings of unity, empowerment, and a sense of belonging, and frankly, I think that would be pretty awesome.
+The thought of being part of a group like this brings to mind feelings of unity, empowerment and a sense of belonging, and frankly, I think that would be pretty awesome.

 - Build my wardrobe and sense of style.

 They say that your first impression is the one that really sticks with people.
-I want my first impression to say plainly to people what I want them to grasp about me: someone who’s kind of intense, a bit eccentric, very colorful, concerned with conducting myself with dignity and poise, but also kind and a bit derpy as well.
+I want my first impression to say plainly to people what I want them to grasp about me: someone who is kind of intense, a bit eccentric, very colorful, concerned with conducting myself with dignity and poise but also kind and a bit derpy as well.

 That’s quite a bit to try to fit into one outfit, but they say that a picture is worth a thousand words.
-Just imagine how expressive and telling a 3d, interactive me could be.
+Just imagine how expressive and telling that a 3D, interactive me could be.

 - I want to find a career or project in which I feel I can do the most good.

-So much of the idea that high school (or college) are the best years of our lives is drawn up in the fact that so many find themselves stuck in an unfulfilling job.
-With the caveat that there are many times in life, some I’ve already experienced myself, where it is absolutely necessary to put up with a less than stellar position in order to stay afloat, I believe that finding work that you like, that you feel you are good at, and that really makes a difference in the lives of those around you is key.
+So much of the idea that high school (or college) is the best years of our lives is drawn from the fact that so many find themselves stuck in an unfulfilling job.
+With the caveat that there are many times in life, some I’ve already experienced myself, where it is absolutely necessary to put up with a less than stellar position in order to stay afloat, I believe that finding work that you like, that you feel you are good at and that really makes a difference in the lives of those around you is key.

-I would love to be a Political Science professor, a scholar working at a think-tank, or a writer-activist, all positions where I can use my voice, the research that I do, and my need for civil, but passionate, discourse to affect change in my community.
-To make a dent in the issues of homelessness, mass incarceration, environmental degradation, and systemic inequality is the most fulfilling goal I can think of.
+I would love to be a Political Science professor, a scholar working at a think-tank or a writer-activist.
+These are all positions where I can use several things including my voice, the research that I do and my need for civil, but passionate, discourse to affect change in my community.
+To make a dent in the issues of homelessness, mass incarceration, environmental degradation and systemic inequality is the most fulfilling goal I can think of.

 What about you?
 What would you – will you do to make sure your life is being lived to the fullest?
-The past is to be looked upon fondly, for guidance, for peace of mind, or sometimes just because.
-But the present and the future, they are yours for the taking.
+The past is to be looked upon fondly, for guidance, for peace of mind or sometimes just because, but the present and the future are yours for the taking.
 Don’t be afraid to take the plunge.